ericcrandall/BIO444/lessons/mutation/MutationChapter.md

 So we see that the transition probabilities are higher than the transversion, although given sufficient time, once again all frequencies converge on 0.25.

+You can now see that we have a mathematical model to predict the number of mutations (and what kind) that will occur to a DNA sequence over time!

 ### Choosing models

 There are three additional models that are commonly used in modeling the evolutionary process, and each one of them has even more twists that can be specified.